admb-project/admb/scripts/docker/quickstart-unix.md

 Requirements
 ------------

-To use ADMB Docker container for Linux, the operating system of host computer must be either Linux, MacOS or Windows.
+To use ADMB Docker Image for Linux, the operating system of host computer must be either Linux, MacOS or Windows.

 * Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/).